Our Team

 Leticia Garcia

-Founding Board Member Building Bridges to Family Recovery
+Vice President Building Bridges to Family Recovery

 Leticia Garcia is a proud mom, wife, and lifelong member of the Humboldt County community.
 Her passion for helping others is deeply personal and rooted in her own family’s journey through the struggles of addiction.
 With multiple loved ones impacted by substance use, Leticia's hope is to be part of the change she wishes to see, not just for her family, but for the entire community.